agorakit/agorakit/ROADMAP.md

 ### Documents
 _Users asked the ability to create and edit documents (if possible collaboratively).
 Two options :_
-- Use existing onlyoffice / collabora / office tools
+- Use existing Onlyoffice / Collabora / office tools (see #161)
     - Allow to edit files (see WOPI/Webdav support idea for files)
 - Create a new document content type
     - Allow users to create and edit documents inside the files tab.